FAR-Lab/Mobile_HRI_Lab_Hub/Lab0/Readme.md

 ```
 This time, we are creating a [subscriber](https://docs.ros2.org/latest/api/rclpy/api/node.html#rclpy.node.Node.create_subscription).
 `create_subscription(msg_type, topic, callback, qos_profile)`

-The first parameter is message type.
+The first parameter defines message type.
 This parameter must match with the message type of the topic, otherwise they are not speaking the same language!

 The second parameter is the topic name.
 This is the topic you want to listen to.

 Like the timer we encountered in the publisher section, subscribers also have callback functions (here, it is named `self.listener_callback`).
 What's different is that the timer callback will be called with predefined frequency, and subscriber callbacks will be called every time it receives a new message from subscribed topic.

 Let's try it!